zibas/futz/README.md

  * A camera class

  ## Example Code
- Here's a snippit of what it looks like to use load and place a model.
+ Here's a snippit of what it looks like to load and place a model.

  ```c++